microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge02.md

    - You have provisioned the FHIR Converter environment in Azure.
    - You have auto generated synthetic FHIR patient data in C-CDA format.
    - You have converted legacy C-CDA format to FHIR bundle patient data.
-   - YOu have loaded the C-CDA to FHIR patient data into FHIR server.
+   - You have loaded the C-CDA to FHIR patient data into FHIR server.
-   - You have validate the loaded patient data in FHIR Server by retrieving them in Postman
+   - You have use Postman to retrieve the newly loaded patient data in FHIR Server

 ## Learning Resources